 However you can also charge them with a LiPo charger if they support Li-Ion battery.
 In order to do that, you can connects the cells in series, this will allow you to charge multiple batteries at the same time – just less hassle and faster.

-However, I don’t recommend soldering directly on the battery’s terminals, because overheating batteries can result in fire and explosion.
+I don’t recommend soldering directly on the battery’s terminals, because overheating batteries can result in fire and explosion.
+But if you must, here are some of my safety advice how I personally do it.

 Build a DIY Case